biaProjects/java-course-udemy/README.md

   - exercicio_1 _(exercise_1)_:
     Reads the name and price of X products and calculates the average price.
   - exercicio_2 _(exercise_2)_:
-    Reads the name, age and height of X people and reports the average height, the percentage of people under 16 years old and their names.
+    Reads the name, age and height of X people and diaplays the average height, the percentage of people under 16 years old and their names.
   - exercicio_3 _(exercise_3)_:
     Reads X numbers and returns the largest one and its corresponding position.
   - exercisio_4 _(exercise_4)_:
     Receives the values of 2 vectors (A and B) and, based on them, calculates the resulting vector.
+  - exercicio_5 _(exercise_5)_:
+    Simulation where a hotel has 10 rooms (from 0 to 9) and they will be rented to X people.
+    The program will read the name, email and the room the person will rent and in the end, it will display the rooms that are occupied.

 ---